Pinscher and SchnauzerMediumAustria

 Nutrition

-Feed Austrian Pinscher a measured diet appropriate for a large dog, its age, and its activity level.
-For the Austrian Pinscher, keep body condition lean, adjust portions when exercise changes, and ask your veterinarian about diet details if weight, digestion, allergies, or joint stress are concerns.
+Feed Austrian Pinscher a measured diet appropriate for a medium dog, its age, and its activity level.
+Keep body condition lean, adjust portions when exercise changes, and ask your veterinarian about diet details if weight, digestion, allergies, or joint stress are concerns.

 Behavior & Environment